CONTACT US

 'I Grew Up In the Blockhouse' is an interactive archive that asks you to share your story or impression of life in Soviet blockhouses.

 The houses themselves were positioned as a tool to cultivate communism according to Soviet ideology.
 From the 1950s until the 1980s, blockhouses were constructed following very similar architectural guidelines, which affected the flat plan, the shared space around the buildings, and the infrastructure.
 Therefore, people all around the Soviet Union, no matter their nationality or their location, were exposed to the same living experiences that remain nowadays as well.
-Almost everyone has lived there, both Latvian and Russian speakers.
+Regardless of nationality or region, people across the Soviet Union lived in similar conditions.
 And even if it was a short-lived experience, people still tend to carry the shared memories of things that define those spaces: knowing your neighbor’s music taste, sensing a mixed smell of dinner and cologne in the stairway, and encountering potato sellers at the doors.

 share your experience share your experience share your experience share your experience share your experience share your experience share your experience